Out in the field! Unleashing George and Isabel as Trainee Financial Planners

 That said, you still need to pass those exams to get there!
 Gaining the full suite of qualifications takes hundreds of hours of study – at least 370 hours at Diploma level, 600 at Advanced level – plus complex written assignments and formal exams.
 That’s all on top of the day job.
 Even with the right character traits to become a great Financial Planner, achieving the required blend of technical expertise, qualifications and practical experience takes time.

 As Trainees go, George and Isabel are off to a great start, having already ticked off several exams and with good technical understanding from their time as Paraplanners.
-Now working closely with our experienced Financial Planners, including our original Directors, Andrew and Finbarr, they’re in good hands!
+Now working closely with our experienced Financial Planners, they’re in good hands!

 Real rising stars

 Joining Goodmans just 18 months and 9 months ago respectively, George and Isabel have wasted no time in making their mark and earning their new roles.
 Their fast progress has enabled us to start building the next generation of advisers to further future-proof the business and do right by our clients.

 We believe the best training you can get is understanding the industry from the ground up, and George and Isabel’s journey so far has given them solid foundations.
 Not only does this approach help to develop top-tier financial professionals, it’s what builds quality, long-term relationships – and that all-important trust – within our team and client community.